imboss96/ecommerce/HTML_ALERTS_COMPLETE.md

 # HTML-Based Alerts Implementation Complete ✅

 ## Overview
-All browser-based `alert()` functions have been replaced with **HTML-based notifications** throughout the Shopki application.
+All browser-based `alert()` functions have been replaced with **HTML-based notifications** throughout the Aruviah application.
 Users now see beautiful, styled notification toasts instead of jarring browser popups.

 ## What Changed